Eli Beer

-Eli Beer (אלי ביר; born September 13, 1973) is an Israeli activist who is the founder of United Hatzalah of Israel, and president of the US-based organization Friends of United Hatzalah.
+Eli Beer (אלי ביר; born September 13, 1973) is an Israeli social entrepreneur and emergency medical services innovator, best known as the founder of United Hatzalah of Israel, the world’s largest fully volunteer emergency medical services (EMS) organization.
 United Hatzalah of Israel is an independent, non-profit, fully-volunteer emergency medical services organization that provides fast and free emergency medical first response throughout Israel.

 Biography

-After witnessing the bombing of the #12 bus on June 2, 1978 he was struck by the chaos of the incident and the dearth of emergency rescue resources.
-This traumatic experience inspired him to volunteer on an ambulance at the age of 15, while attending school and working in his family's bookstore and real estate business.
+Beer was born in Jerusalem on September 13, 1973.
+His interest in emergency medical response began at just age seven, when he witnessed the bombing of the #12 bus on June 2, 1978 near his home, an event he has described as leaving a profound impact on him and motivating his desire to help people in medical distress.
+He began volunteering on an ambulance at age 15 while still attending school and helping in his family’s bookstore and real-estate business.

-Beer was seriously ill with Covid-19 and was twice placed in a coma.
+Beer later founded United Hatzalah of Israel, an independent, volunteer-based emergency medical services organization that pioneered the use of GPS-based dispatching and ambucycles to reduce response times.
+The organization grew nationwide and internationally, and Beer also became president of the U.S.-based Friends of United Hatzalah.
+In March 2020, while on a fundraising trip to the United States, Beer contracted COVID-19 and was hospitalized in serious condition at the University of Miami Hospital.
+His condition deteriorated and he was placed on a ventilator in a medically induced coma for several weeks.
+He eventually woke from the coma, was removed from the ventilator, and began his recovery before returning to Israel.

 Organizational career

 Hatzalah Jerusalem

 Beer began to work with Hatzalah Jerusalem in 1992.
 With him as fundraiser and operational coordinator the organization grew and changed its name to Hatzalah Israel, reflecting its nationwide scope.
 Hatzalah Israel acted as an umbrella organization, incorporating many Hatzalah chapters that had been established throughout the country.

 In 2002, following a terror attack in the Beit Yisroel neighborhood of Jerusalem where first response was slowed by the narrow roadways and congestion created by the panic in the neighborhood, a volunteer from the organization came up with the idea of having first responders arrive with a full complement of medical equipment on motorcycles in order to cut through traffic and arrive at the scenes of medical emergencies faster.
 This gave birth to the 'ambucycle' a term coined by the organization to fit the newly created ambulance-motorcycle.
 Inside each of these vehicles is a full complement of medical equipment carried by a regular ambulance with the exception of a backboard, stair-chair, and bed.